Biochar: Small-scale methods

-Centralized, decentralized, and mobile systems

-In a centralized system, unused biomass is brought to a central plant for processing into biochar.
-Alternatively, each farmer or group of farmers can operate a kiln.
-Finally, a truck equipped with a pyrolyzer can move from place to place to pyrolyze biomass.
+Alternatively, more industrial methods can be used on small scales.
+While in a centralized system, unused biomass is brought to a central plant for processing into biochar, it is also possible for each farmer or group of farmers to operate a kiln.
+In this scenario, a truck equipped with a pyrolyzer moves from place to place to pyrolyze biomass.
 Vehicle power comes from the syngas stream, while the biochar remains on the farm.
 The biofuel is sent to a refinery or storage site.
 Factors that influence the choice of system type include the cost of transportation of the liquid and solid byproducts, the amount of material to be processed, and the ability to supply the power grid.

+Various companies in North America, Australia, and England also sell biochar or biochar production units.
+In Sweden, the 'Stockholm Solution' is an urban tree planting system that uses 30% biochar to support urban forest growth.
+At the 2009 International Biochar Conference, a mobile pyrolysis unit with a specified intake of 1000 lb was introduced for agricultural applications.

+Crops used

 Common crops used for making biochar include various tree species, as well as various energy crops.
 Some of these energy crops (i.e. Napier grass) can store much more carbon on a shorter timespan than trees do.

-For crops that are not exclusively for biochar production, the Residue-to-Product Ratio (RPR) and the collection factor (CF), the percent of the residue not used for other things, measure the approximate amount of feedstock that can be obtained.
+For crops that are not exclusively for biochar production, the residue-to-product ratio (RPR) and the collection factor (CF), the percent of the residue not used for other things, measure the approximate amount of feedstock that can be obtained.
 For instance, Brazil harvests approximately 460 million tons (MT) of sugarcane annually, with an RPR of 0.30, and a CF of 0.70 for the sugarcane tops, which normally are burned in the field.
 This translates into approximately 100 MT of residue annually, which could be pyrolyzed to create energy and soil additives.
-Adding in the bagasse (sugarcane waste) (RPR=0.29 CF=1.0), which is otherwise burned (inefficiently) in boilers, raises the total to 230 MT of pyrolysis feedstock.
+Adding in the bagasse (sugarcane waste) (RPR=0.29, CF=1.0), which is otherwise burned (inefficiently) in boilers, raises the total to 230 MT of pyrolysis feedstock.
 Some plant residue, however, must remain on the soil to avoid increased costs and emissions from nitrogen fertilizers.

-Various companies in North America, Australia, and England sell biochar or biochar production units.
-In Sweden the 'Stockholm Solution' is an urban tree planting system that uses 30% biochar to support urban forest growth.